 How do I add a column from one Dataframe to another in R?

-To add a column from one dataframe to another you can use the $ operator.
-For example, if you want to add the column named “A” from the dataframe called “dfa” to the dataframe called “dfb” you can run the following code. dfb$A <- dfa$A. Adding multiple columns from one dataframe to another can also be accomplished, of course.
+To add a column from one dataframe to another, you can use the $ operator.
+For example, if you want to add the column named “A” from the dataframe called “dfa” to the dataframe called “dfb” you can run the following code. dfb$A <- dfa$A. Adding multiple columns from one dataframe to another can also be accomplished.

 In the next section, we are going to use the read_excel() function from the readr package.
-After this, we are going to use R to add a column to the created dataframe.
+After this, we will use R to add a column to the created dataframe.

 Example Data